dask/dask/docs/source/protocol.rst

    which is particularly important in an early stage project like ``dask.distributed``
-*  It is very fast, much faster than JSON, and there are nicely optimized implementations, particularly within the ``pandas.msgpack`` module.
+*  It is very fast, much faster than JSON, and there are nicely optimized implementations.
 With few exceptions (described later) MsgPack does not come anywhere near being a bottleneck, even under heavy use.
 *  Unlike JSON it supports bytestrings
 *  It covers the standard set of types necessary to encode most information
 *  It is widely implemented in a number of languages (see cross language